| Published: | 2010-08-15 |

 Construction:

-When I spotted t' yellow plastic garden spikes at Home Depot, I couldnt resist gettin' one o' each size.
-T' spike on t' bigger one, matey, ya bilge rat, which be used here, matey, me hearties, is 15 long and t' base matches a 2.125" mailin' tube well.
+When I spotted t' yellow plastic garden spikes at Home Depot, matey, I couldnt resist gettin' one o' each size.
+T' spike on t' bigger one, which was used here, me hearties, is 15 long and t' base matches a 2.125" mailin' tube well.
 Well, blow me down!
 T' smaller one is 10 and fits nicely in a 38mm tube.
-Begad!
 T' latter will be t' subject o' a future review.

 I